-An SAS enforces the following rule at a divergent slave interface of a switch:

-• An AW address beat is stalled if there are any outstanding write data beats to a different master interface of the switch.
+An SAS selection enforces a rule at a divergent slave interface of a switch.
+The rule is that an AW address beat is stalled if there are any outstanding write data beats to a different master interface of the switch.